The origin and design

 Exposure Value System

-In order to use the Exposure Value System (EVS) a new shutter had to be developed with linear set of shutter speeds.
-Moving up or down will either double or halve the shutter time.
-The Synchro-Compur MX-EVS/CR00.
+In order to use the Exposure Value System (EVS) a new shutter - the Synchro-Compur MX-EVS/CR00 - with a linear set of shutter speeds had to be developed.
+Moving one stop up or down the scale will either double or halve the shutter time.
+The same applies to apertures.
 The basics of the Exposure Value System (EVS) are quite simple.
 The result of exposure metering is given in one number instead of a set of aperture and shutter-speed.
-You can use a hand-held exposure meter or an built-in meter to meter the scene and read the number.
+You can use a hand-held exposure meter or a built-in meter to meter the scene and read the number.
 A hand-held meter may have to be switched to ‘EV’.
 Let’s say it is EV 12.
 You set the number 12 to the EV-system of your camera.
-You lock aperture wheel and shutter-speed wheel together and you can select an aperture while the shutter-speed will change automatically in order to keep exposure at EV 12.
+You lock aperture wheel and shutter-speed wheel and now you can select an aperture while the shutter-speed will change automatically keeping exposure at EV 12.
 Or the other way around.
 The system was quite common in those days.
-Rollei introduced the EVS with the 3.5 B and the 2.8 D. The factory needed some time to find the right way to do this.
-The first 3.5 B cameras lack the locking facility to hold the choosen EV.
+Rollei introduced the EVS with the Rolleiflex 3.5 B, the Rolleflex 2.8 D and the Rolleicord Va.
+The factory needed some time to find the right way to do this.
+The first 3.5 B cameras lack the locking facility to hold the chosen EV.
 Later ones were locked all the time except when pushing and holding a button.
 The final solution gave the user the choice to set the system in either locked or unlocked position.
 The 2.8 got this final solution from the start.
 When buying a 3.5 with EVS it makes sense to find out what is on offer.
-In my opinion EVS can work provided you can read exposure in EV from your meter.
+In my opinion EVS still works provided you can read exposure in EV from your meter.

 The Selenium cell